 As discussed in Note 1, the Company is duly enfranchised to provide telecommunication services to various clients.
 Services include provision for uplink services, VSAT-based internet service, wireless networking, hosting and content conversion.

-Revenues from customers pertain to broadband and uplink services that are based on fixed monthly fee.
-All of the Company's revenues are earned overtime.
+Subscription fees pertain to broadband and uplink services that are based on fixed monthly fee.